Fornham St Martin

 Fornham St Martin is a village and civil parish in the West Suffolk district of Suffolk in eastern England.
-Located on the northern outskirts of Bury St Edmunds off east and west from the A134, in 2005 its population was 1300.
+The village is located on the northern outskirts of Bury St Edmunds off east and west from the A134; in 2005 its population was 1,300.
 Its parish council is shared with neighbouring Fornham St Genevieve, and is known as Fornham St Martin cum St Genevieve Parish Council.

-Near the current Lark Valley Drive, a smock windmill used to stand.
-It collapsed in 1927.

-The village has one public house, the Woolpack, but no shops.
-Its school closed in the early 1950s.
+Fornham St Martin is one of a trio of contiguous villages by the River Lark.
+The other villages are Fornham St Genevieve and Fornham All Saints.

 History

 The word Fornham means 'Trout village' derived from the Old English words forne meaning trout and hām meaning village with the addition of the dedication to Martin of Tours.
 The village is recorded in the Domesday Book with 27 households in 1086 made up of 3 villagers, 11 freemen, 10 smallholders, 3 slaves along with 2 cobs, 4 cattle, 12 pigs, and 80 sheep.

 The Battle of Fornham, a significant battle in English history, took place in Fornham Park and the surrounding area in 1173.
 This was part of the Revolt of 1173–74 where King Henry II, led by Robert de Lucy fought the Flemish rebels for his son, Henry the Young King, led by Robert de Beaumont, 3rd Earl of Leicester.
 Scribes of the time variously estimated that between 3000 and 10,000 Flemish mercenaries were slaughtered and lie beneath the fields, woodland and ditches.

 The village appears on John Speed's 1610 map as "Fernham mertin" and in 1870–72, John Marius Wilson's Imperial Gazetteer of England and Wales described the town as a parish in Thingoe district, Suffolk in the Diocese of Ely; on the river Lark, 1¾ mile North of Bury St Edmunds and related that it had 74 houses, a post office, a church and a free school.

-Architect Robert Abraham was involved with the expansion of Fornham Hall in the 19th century.